How to Set Boundaries Without Feeling Guilty

 • Create space for joy, rest, and authenticity

-Boundaries aren’t walls.
-They are doors that help you move toward what actually supports you.
-They are a yes to your well-being.
+Boundaries are doors that help you move toward what actually supports you.
+They are a YES to your own well-being.

 Final Thoughts